This post contains affiliate links for your convenience. View our full disclosure policy here.

 Invite your child or students to use safety scissors to cut the red cupcake liner in half.
 The kids may want to use the black marker to add dots to the cupcake liner to form the ladybug’s wings.

+To make the antenna, the kids can fold the mini pipe cleaner in half.
 Then, they can curl the ends of the pipe cleaner by wrapping them around a pencil.

 Lastly, have the kids use double-sided tape to attach the wings to the back of the spoon and attach the antenna to the head.

 Now you’re ready to put on a show to welcome spring with your new ladybug spoon puppets!

 Want unlimited access to even MORE of our activities and resources?
 Join us in the Print and Play Club!

 Your planning will be so much easier with instant access to:

 - hundreds of printables

 - a digital games vault

 - a PLAYlist of fun songs AND activities

 - professional development